-- In Day of Defeat and its Source rerelease, reloading makes you loose all the unspent ammo in the magazine.
-Since you only carry two or three magazines in the first place, you soon learn NOT to do that.
+- In Day of Defeat and its Source rerelease, reloading makes you lose all the unspent ammo in the magazine.
+Since you only carry two or three magazines in the first place, you soon learn not to do that.

 - The PC series Battlefield gives you limited ammunition, and you find yourself losing any bullets left in a discarded magazine.
 The exceptions to this rule are the Battlefield: Bad Company spinoffs and Battlefield 3.

 - A strange example is the AK-101 with two magazines taped together, used by the MEC Assault and Medic classes in Battlefield 2 - its reload animation always consists of taking the magazines out, flipping them over, and inserting the one that had been upside-down.
-This somehow simultaneously gives you a full magazine even if you've already fired from the one you're now loading and counts as dropping the other magazine and losing all the ammo left in it.
+This somehow simultaneously gives you a full new magazine and counts as dropping the other mag and losing all the ammo left in it.